ludw1gj/minesweeper-redux/README.md

 # Minesweeper Redux

-A minesweeper game implementation written in a functional style supporting the use of redux via the provided actions and reducer.
+A JavaScript minesweeper game implementation written in a TypeScript.
+It is written in a functional style supporting the use of redux via the provided actions and reducer.
 This package consists of a reducer and actions to dispatch to the reducer.

 ## Environment